 To create a Facebook cover before-and-after image (or any side-by-side photo cover) launch the Collage tool from the top toolbar, then select the correct canvas size for your cover.
 Choose a layout and bring your images into the collage.
 Need to crop or resize them first?
 Do that before opening collage, then grab the edited pics from your PicMonkey cloud storage to fill the cells.

 Did you know?
 You can add text and graphics over your collage.
 Try adding a basic shape graphic like a rectangle or circle, then putting text on top to really make your words pop.

 2. Create a YouTube thumbnail with two images side by side

 Side-by-side photos are perfect for tutorials and how-to videos because you can compare and contrast the before and after states of whatever it is you're demonstrating—photo editing, hair braiding, power washing, or the new favorite genre of behind-the-scenes Instagram pics.

-Pro tip: To get a mirror-image effect with your two photos, simply use the black/white arrows on the Image palette to flip one of the pics to face the other.
+Pro tip: To get a mirror-image effect with your two photos, simply use the black/white arrows from the Image Cell Tools to flip one of the pics to face the other.